Nakamichi: Three-head cassette decks

 Nakamichi was the first to use a three-head recording technique in a cassette deck.
 Separate tape heads were used for playback, recording, and erase.
 Previously the playback and recording functions were combined in a single tape head.
 The three-head mechanism allowed higher quality reproduction as well as the ability to hear a recording in progress - as the tape traveled past the recording head onto the playback head.

 The first Nakamichi three-head decks were the 1000 and 700 introduced around 1973.
 The 1000 and 700 series decks had tape bias settings for normal bias (IEC TYPE I) and high bias (IEC TYPE II).
 Competitor cassette decks offered Ferri Chrome (IEC TYPE III) whereas Nakamichi chose not to do so.
 The settings for the normal and high bias were labeled as EX and SX respectively.
 Nakamichi also sold its own brand of blank cassette tapes.

 Around 1978, when metal bias (IEC TYPE IV) cassettes came into the market, Nakamichi produced some early metal tape capable decks such as the 580M.
 The tape settings on these decks were EX (normal bias), SX (high bias), and ZX (metal bias).

 Around 1980, Nakamichi introduced the third generation of 1000 and 700 three-head decks.
 The 1000ZXL and 700ZXL had full metal capability as well as normal and high bias abilities and had built-in computers for calibrating the decks to a specific tape.
 These built-in computers were known as A.B.L.E. for Azimuth, Bias, Level, and Equalization.
 The user would use this function (activated by an "Auto Cal" button) to optimize the deck to a specific brand of tape to get best recording results from every cassette.
 Hence the 1000ZXL and 700ZXL were known as computing cassette decks.
 Also offered was a third less costly deck the 700ZXE auto tuning cassette deck.

 A more expensive 1000ZXL Limited was also offered, with the same specifications as the 1000ZXL but with a gold-plated face.
-Other high performance Nakamichi cassette decks are the CR-1 (2 head), CR-2 (2 head), CR-3 (3 head), CR-4 (3 head), CR-5 (3 head), LX-3 (2 head), LX-5 (3 head), Cassette Deck 1 and the Cassette Deck 1 Limited.
+Other high performance Nakamichi cassette decks are the CR-1 (2 head), CR-2 (2 head), CR-3 (3 head), CR-4 (3 head), CR-5 (3 head), CR-7 (3 head), LX-3 (2 head), LX-5 (3 head), Cassette Deck 1 and the Cassette Deck 1 Limited.
 Like the 1000ZXL Limited, the Cassette Deck 1 Limited is more expensive than the regular Cassette Deck 1.